nocproject/noc/src/en/dev/modelinterface-splitter.rst

 Examples
 --------

-splitter 1 to 2 with 50/50 share power
+splitter 1 to 2 with 50%/50% attenuate optical/electrical power
 ::
     split: "out1=0.5,out2=0.5"

-splitter 1 to 3 with 50%/25%/25% share power
+splitter 1 to 3 with 50%/25%/25% attenuate optical/electrical power
 ::
     split: "out1=0.5,out2=0.25,out3=0.25"

-splitter 1 to 2 with signal multiplication 3dB
+splitter 1 to 2 with signal amplification twice up to 3dB
 ::
     split: "out1=2,out2=2"